Cervical spine compression causes internal jugular vein stenosis

 Although few types of research have been conducted to gain an evidence‐based therapeutic approach, several recent advances indicate that intravenous angioplasty (balloon angioplasty) in combination with stenting implantation may be a safe and efficient way to restore normal blood circulation, alleviate the discomfort symptoms, and enhance patients’ quality of life.

 In addition, surgical removal of structures (this would be cervical vertebrae decompression) that constrain the internal jugular vein may serve as an alternative or adjunctive management when endovascular (the balloon angioplasty and stents) intervention is not feasible.”

 “Extrinsic (from the outside) compression of the internal jugular vein secondary to the osseous and muscular origins (such as the styloid process, the posterior belly of the digastric muscle, and the transverse process of an adjacent vertebra) has been found in a set of unselected patients who underwent computed tomography angiography (CTA).
 However, some of the internal jugular vein stenosis may not be taken as pathological considering no evidence of abnormal collateral (secondary) formation.

 Patients may display central venous hypertension‐associated symptoms when this impingement either occurs bilaterally or affects the dominant internal jugular vein.
 Surgical resection of culprit structures is gradually emerging as the choice of treatment.
-Among patients with identified extrinsic impingement of the internal jugular vein between the styloid process and the lateral mass of cervical vertebra at C1 segment, venous stenting alone was deemed ineffective given the compressive nature and delayed stenting complications were also recorded.”
+Among patients with identified extrinsic impingement of the internal jugular vein between the styloid process and the lateral mass of the cervical vertebra at the C1 segment, venous stenting alone was deemed ineffective given the compressive nature and delayed stenting complications were also recorded.”